Protector of the Small: Squire (2001)

+Lady Knight (2002)

-Lady Knight
+Lady Knight was published in 2002.

 Lady Knight Keladry is now an official Knight of the Realm.

 As war with the neighboring country of Scanra is declared, Kel finds herself in charge of a refugee camp.
 While she fears that her district commander, Lord Wyldon, has given her this assignment because he views her combat skills as inferior to those of other men, he disproves this notion.
 He explains that she was chosen for her post because she is the only knight Wyldon knows that wouldn't discriminate against the poor and disenfranchised, using noble status for power rather than to help.
-Kel soon comes to realize that these refugees, torn from their homes, robbed of their wealth and self-respect, are her responsibility.
-She must feed them, house them, and keep them safe from harm, on a piece of ground that is far too close to the Scanran border.
-She is able to be a hero, even off the battlefield, and demonstrates her abilities as a leader independent of any mentors or knight-masters.
+Kel soon comes to realize that these refugees are her responsibility and she is able to be a hero, even off the battlefield, and demonstrates her abilities as a leader independent of any mentors or knight masters.

-In her work, she receives help in the shape of her old friends Neal and Merric, the horses Peachblossom and Hoshi, the dog Jump, and her personal sparrow flock, as well as from mixed a myriad group of others: the Wildmage Daine; Daine's lover, the great mage Numair; Neal's own father, the healer Duke Baird of Queenscove; Kel's former knight-master Raoul of Goldenlake and Malorie's Peak; men of the King's Own (including Kel's friend and Neal's cousin Sergeant Domitan of Masbolle); convict soldiers who have been given the choice to fight in the army or to die at hard labor; several hundred disillusioned refugees who have received too many empty promises from nobles; smugglers; and a stolid, unusual boy named Tobe that, after Kel frees him from indentured servitude, dedicates himself to watching out for "his Lady."
+In her work, she receives help in the shape of her old friends Neal and Merric, the horses Peachblossom and Hoshi, the dog Jump, and her personal sparrow flock.
+Moreover, she receives the aid of a myriad group of others, including: the Wildmage Daine; Daine's lover, the great mage Numair; Neal's own father, the healer Duke Baird of Queenscove; and a stolid, unusual boy named Tobe who, after Kel frees him from indentured servitude, dedicates himself to watching out for her.

-While Kel struggles with her responsibilities and the urge simply to abandon the camp and find a real fight, another obligation hangs over her.
-Before the war began, she was given a task by the Chamber of the Ordeal: to find and destroy the mage who is using foul, evil magic to create the rat-like, swift-moving, deadly metallic things known to the Tortallans as "killing devices."
+While Kel struggles with her responsibilities and the urge to simply abandon the camp and find a real fight, another obligation hangs over her.
+Before the war began, she was given a task by the Chamber of the Ordeal: to find and destroy the mage who is using foul, evil magic to create the rat-like, swift-moving, deadly metallic things known as "killing devices."
 But, tied to the camp, she cannot pursue it.
-However, as the summer wears on and the war intensifies, events move to put that perverted mage and his conscienceless war-leader in Kel's path, and at last her resolve is tested, and she and all of Tortall find out if she is truly worthy of her shield.
+However, as the summer wears on and the war intensifies, Kel crosses paths with that perverted mage and his conscienceless war leader.

+At last, her resolve is tested, and she and all of Tortall find out if she is truly worthy of her shield.
 Kel tricks her guards into letting her slip away from them, and pursue a journey to bring back her stolen refugees.
 She is quickly accompanied by her friends, and once and for all, given the chance to earn her name as a Lady Knight, protector of the small.